 HSE: LOLER overview

-Current HSE overview on planning, competence, supervision, marking, thorough examination, and records for lifting operations.
+HSE on lifting operations — planning, competence, supervision, marking, thorough examination and records.

 HSE: Safe lifting by machine